-Airport lunch was over, then some tractor with some baggage for the cargo hold appeared, and soon enough we started boarding.
+The Airport lunch was over.
+Then some tractor with some baggage for the cargo hold appeared, and soon enough we started boarding.

-We lined up and waited on the active runway, and remained there some three minutes while the engines were being tested, I think.
-It was a smooth takeoff afterward.
+We lined up and waited on the active runway, and remained there some three minutes while the engines were being tested.
+It was a smooth take-off afterwards.

-This time around I sat one seat aft than I had before, right to the other side of the galley that was located in the middle of the fuselage, right before the entrance looking from the empennage to the nose.
+This time around, I sat one seat aft than I had before.
+To the other side of the galley that was located in the middle of the fuselage.
+Right before the entrance looking from the empennage to the nose.